 Kelly reflected that the lines where it had been folded would probably never come out after all these years;.
 Then she remembered that there were people who knew how to restore old flags.

 “Wow…..” said Brent, at the sight of the huge banner.

 Kelly didn’t feel like talking.
-She was too awed that it really was here in her own house and safe.
-They actually had found the hiding place-finally.
+She was too awed that it really was here, safe in her own house.
+They actually had found a secret place!